Dachshunds belong to the hound group and are used as companions and seen in the show-ring.

 vitiligo (lack of skin pigmentation)

 Susceptibility To Illness

 Dachshunds can be directly traced back to the 15th century in Germany.
 However, Dachshund type dogs have appeared in ancient Egyptian and Mexican art.
-Remains of a Dachshund type dog were found with shipwreck remnants in Italy, dating back to the 1st century AD.
+Remains of a dachshund type dog were found with shipwreck remnants in Italy, dating back to the 1st century AD.
 The German breed standard was set in 1879 and the breed club established in 1888.
 Dachshunds were exported to Great Britain with Prince Albert and became popular in Britain and America throughout the 19th century.
 During World War I, the breed lost popularity in these countries, due to its Germanic origins, however, prejudices have been set aside and the dog is again a favourite family pet and hunting companion.
-Minature Dachshunds were used in lieu of ferrets to get rabbits of their warrens.
+Standard Dachshunds were used to hunt badgers primarily but have been used with other game.